paketo-buildpacks/composer/README.md

     # Any valid semver constraint is acceptable.
     version = "0.1.0"

-    # The PHP Composer Dist buildpack supports some non-required metadata options.
+    # The PHP Composer Dist buildpack requires some additional metadata options.
-    # If neither metadata.build or metadata.launch is provided, or if both are
+    # If neither metadata.build or metadata.launch is provided, this buidpack will contribute
-    # set to false, this buildpack will contribute only during the build phase.
-    # All fields are OPTIONAL.
+    # an ignored layer
     [requires.metadata]

         # Setting the build flag to true will ensure that Composer